-There are many types of air purifiers in the market.
+There are many types of air purifier in the market.
 A mechanical air purifiers use a motor fan that pulls air into its filtration.
 This includes pollutants like dust, hair, pet dander, dust mites, mold, mildew, pollen, bacteria, tobacco smoke, and odors.
 The harmful particles will then be trapped by a series of filters from pre-filter, HEPA filter, and carbon filter.
 The now clean air will then be circulated back into the room and the purifying cycle will repeat itself.

 What Not To Do

 - Be careful not to drop or insert any objects on the air inlet/ outlet.

 - Never leave any clothes on top of the air ventilation to dry.

 - Do not use detergents, gasoline, glass cleaner, paint thinner, or any other solvents to clean the air purifier.

 - Cleaning an air purifier can be time-consuming especially on the first try.
 Make sure you allocate more time and have the right tools.

 - Do not attempt to disassemble parts that you’re not supposed to.
 If is sealed tight, there is no need for cleaning it.

 - Air purifier should be used (and clean) in room temperatures between 4° C (40° F) and 43° C (110° F).